* Former FBI director to testify before Congress on Thursday,

-Shares of HD Supply Holdings were down 13.6 percent at $35.66 after the industrial distributor said it would sell a unit to private equity firm for $2.5 billion.
+Shares of HD Supply Holdings were down 5.5 percent at $39 in premarket trading after the industrial distributor said it would sell a unit to private equity firm for $2.5 billion.

-Thor Industries was up 10.4 percent at $104.15 after the RV maker’s quarterly results beat expectations.
+Thor Industries jumped 11.2 percent to $105.33 after the RV maker’s quarterly results beat expectations.

 Michaels Cos fell 6.3 percent to $18.57 after the crafts and home decor retailer’s quarterly results disappointed.
 (Reporting by Tanya Agrawal in Bengaluru; Editing by Anil D‘Silva)